-- Alcohol: Possession, use, manufacture, distribution and/or being under the influence of alcoholic beverages, in any form, in or about college grounds, instructional buildings, residence halls, or at any college approved activity, on or off campus. - b.
-Drugs: Use, manufacture, distribution or possession of illicit drugs, narcotics, synthetic cannabis, and/or chemicals.
-Possession of illegal drugs is prohibited at NMJC and may result in immediate expulsion from the College and/or loss of scholarships or other financial aid.

-c.
-Prescription Medications: Abuse, misuse, sale, or distribution of prescription or overthe-counter medication.
+- a.
+Alcohol: Possession (includes empty alcoholic containers), use, manufacture, distribution, and/or being under the influence of alcoholic beverages, in any form, in or about college grounds, instructional buildings, residence halls, or at any college approved activity, on or off campus. - b.
+Drugs: Use, manufacture, distribution or possession of marijuana, illicit drugs, narcotics, synthetic cannabis, and/or chemicals which includes drug paraphernalia.
+Illegal drugs are prohibited at NMJC and may result in immediate expulsion from the College and/or loss of scholarships or other financial aid.
+This prohibition applies regardless if student complies with state recreational or medical use laws. - c.
+Prescription Medications: Abuse, misuse, sale, or distribution of prescription or overthe-counter medication or the use of prescription drugs other than by the person to whom the drug is prescribed. - d.
+Possession of a Medical Marijuana Registry identification card, regardless of state issued, does not authorize a student to possess, use or distribute marijuana or marijuana drug paraphernalia. - e.
+Misuse of Legal Substances: Inhaling or ingesting a substance (including but not limited to nitrous oxide, glue, paint, gasoline, solvent, etc.) or using the substance other than for its intended purpose.